-A comprehensive assessment of the potential significant effects of a proposed residential development at Kinnypottle, Cavan Town, Co.
-Cavan and was carried out in December 2020 by Noreen McLoughlin, MSc, MCIEEM of Whitehill Environmental.
-The information provided in this report will allow the competent authority (in this case Cavan County Council) to undertake an Appropriate Assessment screening of the proposed project.
+A comprehensive assessment of the potential effects of a project at the Pullamore Business Park on certain designated Natura 2000 sites was carried out in April 2021 by Noreen McLoughlin, MSc, MCIEEM of Whitehill Environmental.
+This assessment allowed areas of potential ecological value and potential ecological constraints associated with this proposed development to be identified and it also enabled any potential ecological impacts associated with the proposed development to be assessed.
+This assessment will allow the competent authority, in this case Cavan County Council, to undertake an Appropriate Assessment screening, as required under Article 6(3) of the Habitats Directive.

-The location of the application site is within 15km of sites designated under European Law.
-As such and in accordance with Article 6(3) of the EU Habitat's Directive (Council Directive 92/43/EEC) regarding Appropriate Assessment, this screening exercise for Appropriate Assessment was carried out in order to identify whether any significant effects on designated sites are likely.
+The location of the proposed development is within 15km of sites designated under European Law.
+As such and in accordance with Article 6(3) of the EU Habitat's Directive (Council Directive 92/43/EEC) regarding Appropriate Assessment, this screening exercise for Appropriate Assessment was carried out in order to identify whether any significant impacts on designated sites are likely.
 This exercise will also determine the appropriateness of the proposed project, in the context of the conservation status of the designated sites.